1982 Brazilian Grand Prix: Disqualifications

 Nelson Piquet finished first and Keke Rosberg finished second, but both were disqualified after the cars were found to be underweight.
-As a result, the FOCA teams boycotted San Marino GP two races later.
+As a result, the FOCA teams boycotted San Marino two races later.
 The problem was with a 7 gal "ballast water tank", ostensibly used to cool the brakes.
 This would gradually empty during the race and then be replenished at the end so as to pass post-race scrutineering.
 The FIA Appeals Tribunal upheld the disqualification seven weeks later and these tanks were permanently banned.